mohashei/mohashei.github.io/_posts/2021-10-26-alphafold-2-start.markdown

 Another potential is to have relative coordinates, where the set of residues is represented by a single coordinate, and then relative coordinates are used to get atomic distances (i.e. based on constraints).
 Since distances are fixed between residue atoms, it's usually the \\(\text{C}^{\alpha}\\) atom that gets chosen as the center of the residue (and in many ways it is, since the sidechain attaches to it).
 Then only the relative angles are needed.
 In this case, the coordinates \\(\mathbf{x}_{\text{C}^{\alpha}_k}\\) are still used.

 A fourth method is to consider just the distances between \\(\text{C}^{\alpha}\\) atoms and the angles of the planes which they form with the \\(\text{N}\\) and \\(\text{C}\\) atoms.
 This method is similar to the previous one, but since we're using distances instead of coordinates, this method requires more work to reconstruct the 3D coordinates.
 In particular, [multidimensional scaling](https://en.wikipedia.org/wiki/Multidimensional_scaling) is used to find the 3D coordinates.
 This method has a disadvantage though.
 We're no longer training on the raw 3D coordinates, so the objective functions need to change.
 The other problem is that MDS is basically an embedding, not an exact reconstruction.
 There's no guarantee that the distance matrix will actually be satisfiable in 3D.

+So what representations are common?
+In the PDB database, it seems that standard coordinates from some origin value are used to represent the protein structure.
+A lot of information can be gained by looking at this handy [guide](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/dealing-with-coordinates).
+Alphafold 2 also seems to use this approach to represent part of the prediction for its protein folding coordinates, but also seems to incorporate other representations when convenient.
+Particularly, it seems residue-residue distances are important, as well as the torisonal distances.